graphql-markdown/graphql-markdown/docs/advanced/custom-directive.md

 ## Helpers

-The packages `@graphql-markdown/helpers` and `@graphql-markdown/graphql` provide few helper functions to quick start.
+The packages `@graphql-markdown/helpers` and `@graphql-markdown/graphql` provide a few helper functions to quickly start.

 :::info